Creigh Deeds: Death penalty

-Gay marriage
+LGBTQ

 In 2006, Deeds was part of the unanimous Democratic coalition that voted to oppose an amendment to the Virginia State Constitution that would ban same-sex marriage.
 He voted against it because he believed the Amendment went too far in its definition of marriage.
 In July 2009, Deeds stated he believed "Marriage is between a man and a woman" and declined to say gay marriage is a civil right.
+Deeds has supported workplace protections and LGBTQ rights in the General Assembly and criticized attempts to roll back these protections such as in September 2025, when he went after Winsome Earle-Sears.

 Gun control

 Deeds was endorsed by the NRA during his 2005 Attorney General run over Republican Bob McDonnell.
 Deeds supports a state ban on civilian ownership of assault weapons and signed a pledge to repeal the law restricting citizens from buying more than one handgun a month.
-The law was repealed by his opponent, Bob McDonnell in February 2012 He voted against the Castle Doctrine (Senate Bill 876) multiple times and previously proposed a measure that would eliminate private sales at gun shows.
+The law was repealed by his opponent, Bob McDonnell, in February 2012.
+He voted against the Castle Doctrine (Senate Bill 876) multiple times and previously proposed a measure that would eliminate private sales at gun shows.
 The bill's proponents called it a measure to prevent another disaster like the Virginia Tech massacre even though the shooter purchased his firearms from licensed gun dealers and not at a gun show.
 This measure ultimately failed.
 In February 2011, Deeds was one of eight senators on the Senate Courts of Justice Committee who "passed by indefinitely" House Bill 1573, defeating the bill by an 8 to 4 margin.
 In February 2020, Deeds broke party ranks to shelve House Bill 961 which would have prohibited the sale and transport of assault firearms, certain firearm magazines, silencers, and trigger activators.
 This effectively blocked the legislation championed by Gov. Northam.
+More recently he has come out as pro-gun-reform/control, passing an assault weapons ban and other things like background checks.